slepc4py.SLEPc.EPS#

 Notes

 The default is to lock converged eigenpairs when the method restarts.
-This behaviour can be changed so that all directions are kept in the working subspace even if already converged to working accuracy (the non-locking variant).
+This behavior can be changed so that all directions are kept in the working subspace even if already converged to working accuracy (the non-locking variant).

-Source code at slepc4py/SLEPc/EPS.pyx:2009
+Source code at slepc4py/SLEPc/EPS.pyx:2018

 setKrylovSchurPartitions(npart)#